Bozeman may be the most interesting city in Montana. Sitting in the southwest part of the state, Bozeman is a lesson in opposites.

 Skiing/Snowboarding

 One of the most popular winter sports in the Bozeman area is skiing or snowboarding.
-You’ll find two great downhill ski areas nearby – Big Sky Resort or Bridger Bowl Ski Area.
+You’ll find two great downhill ski areas nearby – Big Sky Resort and Bridger Bowl Ski Area.
 Big Sky Resort offers visitors a more traditional “resort” skiing experience, while Bridger Bowl is a smaller ski area with basic amenities.

 If you’re not up for downhill skiing or snowboarding, Check out the Crosscut Mountain Center and Bohart Ranch.
 This spot has plenty of trails for Nordic skiing, snowshoeing, and skate skiing.
 Never tried Nordic skiing before?
 Crosscut Mountain Center has great instructors that can show you the ropes.